A Tough Mortgage Fraud Defense

 Mortgage fraud is the intentional misrepresentation of material information on a mortgage loan application by one or more individuals to qualify for a loan.
 Mortgage fraud is different from predatory lending, which is when a dishonest financial institution willfully misleads or deceives consumers.
 A conviction for mortgage fraud can result in the loss your property, severe financial penalties and prison time.

-The Law Office of Ann Fitz defends the rights of clients who face federal mortgage fraud charges in all federal districts of Florida.
-You can schedule your consultation at the firm’s West Palm Beach office by calling 561-264-2431.
+The Law Office of Ann Fitz defends the rights of clients who face federal mortgage fraud charges in the Southern District of Florida.
+You can schedule your consultation at the firm’s West Palm Beach or North Miami office by calling 561-264-2431.

 There are many examples of mortgage fraud, including: